Yarriambiack

 Yarriambiack has shown very soft population growth performance across periods assessed by AreaSearch

-Yarriambiack's population is approximately 6,308 as of August 2025.
-This figure reflects a decrease of 193 people, representing a 3.0% decline from the 2021 Census count of 6,501 individuals.
-The change is inferred from the estimated resident population of 6,292 in June 2024 and an additional 9 validated new addresses since the Census date.
-This results in a population density ratio of 0.90 persons per square kilometer.
-Yarriambiack's population decline of -3.0% since the census is similar to that of the SA3 area, which saw a decrease of -0.6%.
-Population growth was primarily driven by overseas migration during recent periods.
+Yarriambiack's population, as of November 2025, is approximately 6,301 people.
+This figure represents a decrease of 200 individuals since the 2021 Census, which recorded a population of 6,501.
+The change is inferred from an estimated resident population of 6,291 in June 2024 and six validated new addresses added post-census.
+This results in a population density of 0.90 persons per square kilometer.
+Yarriambiack's population decline of 3.1% since the census is comparable to the SA3 area's change of -0.2%.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to calculate population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Yarriambiack's population is expected to shrink by 1,891 persons by the year 2041.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs Victoria's State Government Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+According to these projections, Yarriambiack's population is expected to decrease by 1,891 persons by 2041.

 Frequently Asked Questions - Population